Best High-Protein Energy Balls for Labor and Postpartum Recovery

 As the weeks went on, we were in a lovely flow together.
 I would arrive for my shift, and we would process what was working and what wasn't.
 They would usually shower, and I would take the baby and wear her while I moved around their home.
 I was doing a lot of cooking and meal prep for this new family, so I had these protein-packed energy balls in heavy rotation.

-She was allergic to peanuts, so I would make these Energy Balls with Almond butter instead (an excellent substitution).
+She was allergic to peanuts, so I made these Energy Balls with Almond butter instead (an excellent substitution).
 This client of mine felt like her husband was taking more than his fair share of these delectable energy balls.
 At my next postpartum visit, she asked if I would make him his own peanut butter version, and another (secret!) batch with almond butter just for her!
 We stashed his container right in front for easy access, and then we tucked her own almond butter energy ball stash sneakily behind the condiment jars.
 That way, he would keep his hands off her almond butter energy balls, and they would avoid bickering about who was hogging the Energy Balls.
 I am not kidding—the need to ration this snack is real!

 I make them for my family often, and to be honest, I rarely even take the time to form them into balls.
-I skip that step and put the whole bowl in the refrigerator with a spoon.
+I skipped that step and put the whole bowl in the refrigerator with a spoon.
 It is a self-serve situation in our house.
 But that’s the benefit of having kids who are a little older.
 They can serve themselves snacks!

 Energy Ball Recipe (No-Bake, High-Protein, Postpartum-Friendly)